bitcraft/tailor/README.md

 If you encounter any errors, please issue a bug report.
 Also, please note that while I am providing the software for free, my time is not free.
-If you wish to use this software and need help getting you system going I will be accepting paypal donations in exchange for my time.
+If you wish to use this software and need help getting your system going I will be accepting paypal donations in exchange for my time.

 I reserve all rights to determine what features will be added and how the